microsoftgraph/microsoft-graph-docs-contrib/concepts/webhooks.md

 Clients can create subscriptions, renew subscriptions, and delete subscriptions.
 While the subscription is active and when changes occur in the subscribed resource, Microsoft Graph sends change notifications to the specified notification endpoint.

 You manage the subscription using the [subscription resource type](/graph/api/resources/subscription) and its related methods.
-Microsoft Graph send change notifications in a structure defined in the [changeNotificationCollection resource type](/graph/api/resources/changenotificationcollection).
+Microsoft Graph sends change notifications in a structure defined in the [changeNotificationCollection resource type](/graph/api/resources/changenotificationcollection).

 ## Supported resources